-Kang and Kim share clubhouse lead at Women's PGA
+Kang and Kim share halfway lead at Women's PGA

-OLYMPIA FIELDS, Illinois Talented pianist Danielle Kang hit all the right notes to move into a share of the clubhouse lead with Kim Sei-young during the second round at the KPMG Women’s PGA Championship on Thursday.
+OLYMPIA FIELDS, Illinois (Reuters) - Talented pianist Danielle Kang hit all the right notes to earn a share of the second-round lead with Kim Sei-young at the KPMG Women’s PGA Championship on Friday as the big names queued up close behind halfway through the second LPGA major of the season.

 Twice U.S. Women’s Amateur champion Kang and South Korean Kim took advantage of ideal morning conditions to card five-under-par 66 at Olympia Fields outside Chicago.

-The pair were on seven-under 135, one stroke ahead of first-round pacesetter Amy Yang and Englishwoman Jodi Ewart Shadoff with half the field back in the clubhouse.
+Their seven-under 135 total stood up for the rest of the day, the pair leading by one stroke ahead of the South Korean trio of Amy Yang, Chella Choi and Lee Mi-hyang, as well as England's Jodi Ewart Shadoff and American Brittany Lincicome.

+New world number one Ryu So-yeon and defending champion Brooke Henderson are among a group two back, with ex number one Lydia Ko and Michelle Wie trailing by three.

-California-born Kang, a first generation American of Korean descent, is still seeking her first LPGA victory at the age of 24, though her progress has been halted by injury.
+California-born Kang, a first generation American of Korean descent who was expected to take the tour by storm when she turned pro in 2011, is still seeking her first LPGA victory at the age of 24, though her progress has been halted by injury.

 Playing with her left wrist heavily strapped after suffering a fracture last year, she described her condition as “playable.”